 Over the past 10 years, protein has had a higher farm gate return than fat.
 The current economic value model is based on a 10 year rolling historical average, and the higher returns for fat in the past few years take a while to shift this long term average.
 We are investigating whether this rolling average should be shifted to a shorter period to make the value more dynamic and reflective of current conditions.

 For a summary of current economic values click here

 A genetic base is chosen arbitrarily.
 The choice of the base group affects the size and the sign (+ve or -ve) of the evaluation and not the ranking of the animals.
 The genetic base is chosen to be practically relevant e.g. cows that you are familiar with, and is regularly updated over time.
-For instance, there are plans to update the base cow to a 2005-born cow in 2015.
+For instance, in 2020 the base cow will be updated and become the average of 2010 born cows.
 The base cow always has individual breeding values of zero and a BW of zero.

 Why was "5,000kg DM" chosen as the reference unit of feed?